eapostol/minimalES6-v01/README.md

 I filled in the information to initialize the repo as required.

+Then install webpack GLOBALLY. this makes it available to transpile at your terminal.
+I discovered this issue through user testing with Ala.

+npm install -g webpack

-Then I installed the following modules the order is referenced below, using npm install --save-dev nameOfModule as usual.
+Next, I installed the following modules the order is referenced below, using

+npm install --save-dev nameOfModule

+as usual.

+Ignore the version numbers referenced below, I copied the module names from package.json.
+So at the terminal it would be like

+npm install --save-dev webpack npm install --save-dev webpack-dev-server

+etc.

+Not specifying at @latest installs the latest version anyway.
+But note that they updated BABEL (thanks to my interference lol).

     1. "webpack": "^1.13.2",
     2. "webpack-dev-server": "^1.15.0"